Top 10 Car Dealership Problems Our Auto Fraud Lawyers Deal With

 Being required to buy these expensive products can add thousands to the price, and hundreds to a monthly payment.
 If you were tricked into buying these products based on false representations, Whitney, LLP can help.

-If you were a victim of any of these schemes, or a dishonest car dealership deceived or cheated you, call Whitney, LLP today for your Free Consultation.
+If you were a victim of problems at a car dealership and need help dealing with a dishonest dealership, or a dishonest car dealership deceived or cheated you, call Whitney, LLP today for your Legal Consultation.
 Dealerships often ignore customer complaints when the customer is not represented by an attorney, or settle claims for far less than they are worth.

 At Whitney, LLP, our lawyers can examine your car contract for fraud, at no cost to you.
 We may be able sue the car dealership that deceived you and either unwind the deal, recover compensation, or both.
-For your Free Consultation, call Whitney, LLP at (410) 583-8000.
-There are no out-of-pocket fees or expenses if we accept your case.
+For your Legal Consultation, call Whitney, LLP at 410 583 8000.